Artificial intelligence in music: Timeline

 Emily Howell would continue to make advancements in musical artificial intelligence, publishing her first album From Darkness, Light in 2009.
 Since then, many more pieces by artificial intelligence and various groups have been published.

 In 2010, Iamus became the first AI to produce a fragment of original contemporary classical music, in its own style: "Iamus' Opus 1".
 Located at the Universidad de Malága (Malága University) in Spain, the computer can generate a fully original piece in a variety of musical styles.
 In August 2019, a large dataset consisting of 12,197 MIDI songs, each with their lyrics and melodies, was created to investigate the feasibility of neural melody generation from lyrics using a deep conditional LSTM-GAN method.

 With progress in generative AI, models capable of creating complete musical compositions (including lyrics) from a simple text description have begun to emerge.
 Two notable web applications in this field are Suno AI, launched in December 2023, and Udio, which followed in April 2024.

 In November 2025 the AI generated song "Walk My Walk" presented as being by Breaking Rust topped the Billboard Country Digital Song Sales chart.
 The same year, AI band The Velvet Sundown attracted one million listeners on Spotify.

 Streaming service Deezer started tagging AI generated songs and excluding them from its editorialized playlists.
-The service claimed that 50,000 AI generated songs were uploaded daily, about a third of total uploads.
+Their tool builds on former published research work on the nature of AI music's artefacts.
+In November 2025, the service claimed that 50,000 AI generated songs were uploaded daily, about a third of total uploads.

+Composers and artists like Jennifer Walshe and Holly Herndon have been exploring aspects of music AI for years in their performances and musical works.
+Another original approach of humans "imitating AI" can be found in the 43-hour sound installation String Quartet(s) by Georges Lentz.